MovalysMDK/mdk-ios-jsonkit/README.md

 # mdk-ios-jsonkit
-**Movalys MDK: iOS Framework**

 ## What?

-Home version of jsonkit for iOS-8 and iOS-9 provided by Movalys MDK.
+Home version of jsonkit compatible with iOS 8 and iOS 9, used by Movalys MDK.

 ## Documentation